Accelize/ansible-role-xilinx_xrt/README.md

   Default to `false`.
   No effect if *aws_fpga_allow_non_root* is `false`.
 * **aws_fpga_driver**: If specified, install the specified alternate driver.
+  If not specified use the default XOCL driver.
   This may require *xilinx_xrt_install* set to `False`.
   Supported values: `xdma`.